matthiasmullie/post-to-email/README.md

 Check out [this simple example to build a form that submits forms](instructions/2-form.md) to the service we deployed in the first step.

+And here's [information about mitigating spam](instructions/2-spam.md) in case you were worried about that!

 ### 3. Receive email